All you need to know about child maintenance

 - The magistrate will review the relevant documentation.
 He/she will then make an order, and may decide to do so without requiring the parties to appear in court.

-- If the responsible person does not consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.
+- If the responsible person doesn't consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.

 - If the court finds the person liable for paying maintenance, payments must be made.
-It is a criminal offence not to pay.
+It's a criminal offence not to pay.

-If a parent does not pay, the other parent can do the following:
+If a parent doesn't pay, the other parent can do the following:

 - Lay a formal complaint at the maintenance office.